Get to know your German vowel pronunciation

 Now, for German numbers from 1 - 12

-The first 12 numbers in the German language consist of a single word, making them easy to memorise.
-Let’s take a look at how they are pronounced.
+The first 12 numbers in the German language consist of a single word, making them easy to memorize.
+Let’s take a look at German numbers pronunciation.

 German numbers from 13 to 19